Content on this page was generated by AI and has not been manually reviewed.

 Can I run more than one VPN server on EdgeRouter X?

 Yes, you can run OpenVPN for client connections and IPsec for site-to-site or additional clients, provided you properly configure firewall rules and distinct subnets to avoid route conflicts.
-Tunnelbear vpn chrome extension
+Does vpn pro actually work my honest look at vpn pro performance and reliability for streaming privacy and speed 2026

 Is it better to run VPN on a separate device or directly on EdgeRouter X?